-The Company's trade and other payables portfolio Our audit procedures included the following in respect to comprises of amounts due to local and overseas expenses and creditors:
+The Company's trade and other payables portfolio comprises of amounts due to local and overseas suppliers.

-trade and other payable balance is relatively significant as at 30 June 2021 and risk exists that trade creditors, accruals with corresponding expenses and of services may not be accurately recorded in the correct accounting period.
+The trade and other payable balance is relatively significant as at 30 June 2021 and risk exists that trade creditors, accruals with corresponding expenses and cost of services may not be accurately recorded in the correct accounting period.